super7ramp/Leonard/README.md

 * One embedded on the drone, which controls the drone movements.
 * One running on a computer, which communicates with the drone.

+The procedure described here has been tested on Linux, you'll have to adjust it if you want to use other platforms.

 ### Compilation

 You need a cross-compiler in order to compile the embedded program (drone side).